-And that's just the point.
-One size doesn't fit all, because each and every business is unique.
+And that's the point.
+One size doesn't fit all, because every business is unique.
 Even two businesses in the same street, selling the same product or service will have a different way of working.
-They'll use different software and devices, have different people working with them, and importantly, have different goals.
+They'll use different software and devices, have different people working with them and, importantly, have different goals.

-You need an IT support partner that will take your goals as their own and do as much as they can to help you reach them.
+You need an IT support partner who will take your goals as their own and do as much as they can to help you reach them.